-All applicants who meet this deadline will receive consideration for IU Academic Scholarships.
+All applicants who meet this deadline will be considered for IU Academic Scholarships.
 There is no additional application for these scholarships.
 Recipients of an IU Academic Scholarship will be notified in mid-February via email, followed by a letter in the mail.

 2. File your Free Application for Federal Student Aid (FAFSA)

 Many scholarships and other forms of financial aid require students to have a FAFSA on file.
 The FAFSA opens each year on October 1.
-Our priority deadline to complete the FAFSA is April 15, but we recommend completing yours as soon as possible.
+Our priority deadline is April 15, but we recommend completing yours as soon as possible.

 Complete all questions on the General Application, and click “Finish and Submit.”
 Then complete any additional applications listed under "Other Recommended Opportunities" to be considered for the most relevant scholarships for you.

 4. If you’re invited to complete the Selective Scholarship Application (SSA), submit all materials by February 1.

 The SSA is by invitation only.
 If you’re eligible, you'll be notified via email from the Office of Scholarships.
 Give yourself plenty of time to make sure everything is submitted by the deadline.

 5. Browse non-IU scholarships.

 Keep searching for more scholarships you might be eligible for.
 Paying for college often involves a variety of different funding sources.